RainbowMiner/RainbowMiner/README.md

 - **MinerStatusMaxTemp** = maximum allowed GPU temperature, triggers push message, if above [default=90]
 - **MinerStatusMaxCrashesPerHour** = maximum allowed crashes per hour, triggers push message, if above [default=5]

+Notes for the automatic values for **APIThreads**:
+- if the **RunMode** is set to "Server", the thread count will be set to the number of CPU threads (with a maximum of 8)
+- otherwise, the thread count will be set to the number of CPU cores (with a maximum of 2)

 #### Select devices ####